 - III.
-Guidelines for 12-Month Chair Appointment - A 12-month Chair appointment is a voluntary, opt-in appointment for Department Chairs made in consultation with their Dean. - Chairs who commit to a 2-year continuous Department Chair position are eligible to opt into the 12-month position. - 12-month Chair assignments must commence on August 1st and terminate on July 31st in a subsequent year (ensures consistent monthly pay). - The 12-month Department Chair position is at the timebase fraction (TBF) for the Department Chair workload.
+Guidelines for 12-Month Chair Appointment - A 12-month Chair appointment is a voluntary, opt-in appointment for Department Chairs made in consultation with their Dean. - Chairs who are available to serve for two consecutive years as Department Chair are eligible to opt into the 12-month position. - 12-month Chair assignments must commence on August 1st and terminate on July 31st in a subsequent year (ensures consistent monthly pay). - The 12-month Department Chair position is at the timebase fraction (TBF) for the Department Chair workload.